syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/bullet-chart/EJ2_ASP.MVC/data-label.md

 ---

-# Data Label
+# Data label

 Data Labels are used to identify the value of actual bar in the Bullet Chart component.
-The Data Labels will be shown by specifying the `dataLabel` setting's `enable` property to **true**.
+The Data Labels will be shown by specifying the [`DataLabel`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.BulletChart.html#Syncfusion_EJ2_Charts_BulletChart_DataLabel) setting's [`Enable`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.BulletChartBulletDataLabel.html#Syncfusion_EJ2_Charts_BulletChartBulletDataLabel_Enable) property to **true**.

 {% if page.publishingplatform == "aspnet-core" %}